CTCMS-UQ/CTCMS-UQ.github.io/_programming_tutorials/memory_management.md

 All three languages in this guide make the distinction between statically and dynamically allocated variables.
-Statically allocated variables have sizes which are known (or can be calculated) at compile time --- they do not depend on any value which is set when running the program, such as command-line parameters or input files.
+Statically allocated variables have sizes which are known (or can be calculated) at compile-time --- they do not depend on any value which is set when running the program, such as command-line parameters or input files.
 Statically allocated variables are always placed on the stack.
 Dynamically allocated variables (for which the size is only known at